vmg/redcarpet/README.markdown

 Redcarpet is readily available as a Ruby gem.
 It will build some native extensions, but the parser is standalone and requires no installed libraries.
+Redcarpet requires at least Ruby 1.9.2 on your system.

     $ [sudo] gem install redcarpet

-The Redcarpet source (including Sundown as a submodule) is available at GitHub:
+The Redcarpet source is available at GitHub:

     $ git clone git://github.com/vmg/redcarpet.git